data-forge/data-forge-js/README.md

 ----------

-The rest of the README defines the setup and usage of data-forge.
+The rest of the README defines the setup and usage of Data-Forge.
 Certain features described here are not implemented yet.

 # Installation